marcusrehm/ansible-playbooks/README.md

 **common**
 - Configure bluetooth and wireles card for Ubuntu 14.04 LTS on Dell Inspiron 5448.
-- Installs Chrome webbrowser.
+- Install Chrome webbrowser.

 **development**
-- Installs Atom editor and GitKraken.
+- Install Atom editor and GitKraken.

 **anaconda**
 - Download and install anaconda from Continum Analytics.